tjhallum/anaconda_arcgis_pro/README.md

 ![Run ArcGIS Pro as Admin](https://raw.githubusercontent.com/tjhallum/anaconda_arcgis_pro/master/1-run_arc_as_admin.png)

-**2. Create a new Python virtual environment in ArcGIS Pro as depicted below by cloning the default Python environment arcgispro-py3 (while you can use any unique name for your cloned environment, the steps below use deep learning).**
+**2. Create a new Python virtual environment in ArcGIS Pro as depicted below by cloning the default Python environment arcgispro-py3 (while you can use any unique name for your cloned environment, the steps below use "arcgispro-py3-deeplearning").**

 ![enter image description here](https://github.com/tjhallum/anaconda_arcgis_pro/raw/master/2-create_new_virtual_env.png)